PrepMarquis/novela-hugo-starter/content/post/sustainability-factor-in-gen-z-startups-and-social-enterprises.md

 #### Some people are doing it because it is somewhat cool

-Okay this is where the scene gets a little awkward
+Okay this is where the scene gets a little awkward.

+Before 2007 and after maybe to 2010's society considered geeks